top of page

 Founder - Help A Child Smile

 'Help A Child Smile' was started by high school student Siya, also the co-founder of The Neelok Foundation.
-The death of her grandmother from oral cancer and the US Senate Committee Report describing "The Dental Crisis in America", spurred her to tackle the high incidence of oral cancer and pediatric dental disease and raise awareness about the importance of early detection and treatment.
+The death of her grandmother from oral cancer in 2015 and The US Senate Committee Report in 2012 describing "The Dental Crisis in America", spurred her to take action to bring down the high incidence of oral cancer and pediatric dental disease and raise awareness about the importance of early detection and treatment to save lives and lower disease incidence.
+The goal of Help a Child Smile is to bridge oral healthcare inequalities that lead to much higher disease rates in low-income, rural, and underserved areas.

-Through oral health seminars in schools, distribution of educational brochures and free dental hygiene kits, and an expanding group of volunteers and dental professionals providing free care, Help A Child Smile has created a network across Georgia, the south side of Chicago, the slums of Delhi, India, and is working to reach underserved communities in other states in the US.
+Through oral health seminars for children in schools, distribution of educational brochures and dental hygiene supplies, and an expanding group of volunteers and dental professionals providing free care, Help A Child Smile has created a network and is working in underserved counties of Georgia, the southside of Chicago, an urban low-income area, and the slum districts of Delhi, India to create healthier communities and expand access to care.

 Mission